Milk Street Kitchin-tan™ Serrated Japanese-Style Utility Knife

 The serrated Milk Street Kitchin-tan utility knife will be the most useful knife in your kitchen.
 It’s a pinch-hitting wonder that spans the gap between a chef’s knife and paring knife.
 It’s long enough for many big tasks, but small enough for detail work.
 We’ve taken the proven shape and functionality of the Kitchin-tan and added a maintenance-free serrated edge.
 The grippy razor teeth effortlessly slice though anything and everything: thick-skinned tomatoes and peppers, fibrous broccoli stems and asparagus stalks, rubbery citrus peels.
 You’ll be amazed at how often you use this knife.

-Milk Street: Vegetables Cookbook
+Milk Street Vegetables Cookbook

 In Vegetables we treat vegetables with respect.
 We traveled the world to find the best ways to treat vegetables, grains and beans with respect and with a fresh, lively approach, one that transforms the ordinary into the extraordinary.
 In Athens, we learned how winter vegetable stews could taste light and bright, not hearty and heavy.
 In Cairo, we tasted eggplant and potatoes that punched up flavor with bold pops of texture from whole spices.
 And in Puglia, Italy, we had a revelatory bite of zucchini enriched by ricotta cheese and lemon.